-Stylish + chic are the words I’d use to describe this Kate-Spade designed elephant piggy bank.
-Black and white, and would match any décor.
+Stylish + chic are the words I’d use to describe this white elephant piggy bank.
+The white and gold would match any décor.
 Bonus: it’s so stylish that really, it’ll grow with the child.

 There’s a digital LCD screen display that counts and keeps track of the jar’s savings for your kid(dos)!
 And if they happen to raid the money-candy jar early, or if they want to add some bills instead of coins?
 They can work on some money skills by using the add/subtract button to report the amount.
 Another unique part of this bank is that you can just unscrew the lid to get out your cash.
 That could be a good thing…or a bad thing.